 Trust your gut.
 Only you know your business.
 You are the one with the vision, so make it happen.

-For more info, visit cookiedonyc.com written by matthew brady | photography by christmas spirit foundation
+For more info, visit cookiedonyc.com

-TREE HUGGING CROSS THE MILES
+TREE HUGGING ACROSS THE MILES

-AS PART OF THEIR SACE country, military meml families are often separa occasions that most of granted, including holi the families themselves living far away from the for Troops.
+AS PART OF THEIR SACE country, military meml families are often separa occasions that most of granted, including holi the families themselves living far away from the soldiers and military far for Troops.
 Since 2005, the Christmas SPIRIT Foundation has teamed up with FedEx to deliver Christmas trees to dozens of military bases across the United States and abroad through Trees for Troops.

-One program that's bee bring the holidays close soldiers and military far
+One program that's bee bring the holidays close